COVID-19: Important information about COVID-19, visitation, and vaccinations – READ MORE

 We ask patients and their named visitor to be particularly vigilant with respect to social distancing in the 14 days prior to admission.
 No children or additional visitors will be permitted.

-In the interests of the safety of our patients and staff, we have also introduced a strict visitor policy as follows:
+In the interests of the safety of our patients and staff, we have also introduced a strict visitor policy, please click here for the most up to date visitor policy.

 Any mother with a confirmed COVID-19 case or who is experiencing symptoms will be supported in taking all the possible precautions to avoid spreading the virus to her infant.
 Whether and how to start or continue breastfeeding will be determined by the mother in coordination with her healthcare providers.